adamjweil/anotherTry/README.md

-Project Management Tool for small to medium sized companies
+--> ###Project Management Tool for small to medium sized companies

-- Description
+Description

-Tech Stack: ReactJS, Redux, Node, MongoDB, Custom Middleware
+# Tech Stack: ReactJS, Redux, Node, MongoDB, Custom Middleware

-Front End: Had originally used material-ui to style everything, but as I continued to style components, I found increasing limitations.
+## Front End: Had originally used material-ui to style everything, but as I continued to style components, I found increasing limitations.
 So I'm in the midst of using Material-UI instead

+User Stories

 1. Users can register an account
    1a.
 Users are redirected to appropriate page after